- Support home

 Press the copy button content_copy on the top-right of a card to duplicate it.

 Rearrange the cards to decide which combination you want to purchase.
 Once you decide, press the link on the card to go to the website and buy it.
-If a row has a “Buy” button, you can use that instead.

 Choosing with friends and family